equaynor/heritage-housing-issues/README.md

 #### **Epic 2: Data Understanding (CRISP-DM Phase 2)**

 ---
+**US1:** As a client, I want to discover which attributes of a house are most correlated with its sale price, so that I can understand the key drivers of sale price.
+(Business Requirement Covered: BR1)

 - **Collect and Load the Dataset**: Load the dataset and explore its structure, content, and summary statistics.
 - **Explore the Data**: Use visualization and summary statistics to understand the distribution of variables and their relationships.